 This year will be the first time I am participating in the Multicultural Children’s Book Day (28th January), an initiative to raise awareness around kids’ books that celebrate diversity and also get more of these types of books into classrooms and libraries.
-I’ll be reviewing three multicultural books that have been assigned to me (alas, none in Cantonese!).
+I’ll be reviewing three multicultural books that have been assigned to me (alas, none in Cantonese!), and a few Cantonese books.

 We have always made an effort to invest in toys and books that promote inclusivity – be it dolls of various skin tones, books with indigenous themes, multicultural characters, books by Australian-Asian authors, but I feel there is still much for me to learn, so I delved deeper into the topic of diversity and representation in children’s books.